imatveev/lite-id/README.md

 strictCase is a boolean that specifies whether to use your character set char strictly following case-sensitive, or randomize case (false - randomizes, true - strictly following case).
 ## Tests
 Lite-id have a mocha test to find collisions of generated id.
-Test for 100,000 generations is passed and showed no conflicts.
+Test for 100,000 generations of default length is passed and showed no conflicts.
 ## Examples